How many kinds of meditation are there?

 Mindfulness is the ability we all have to simply notice our moment to moment experience.

-An easy way to understand that is to think about the opposite of the term, mindlessness, in other words - distracted.
+An easy way to understand that is to think about the opposite of the term, mindlessness or distracted.

 Distracted means not paying attention.
-That could be to what we are doing, what someone is saying or even to what is going on inside our heads.
+Which could mean not paying attention to what we are doing, what someone is saying or even to what is going on inside our own heads.

-This happens when we believe we can do things without thinking.
+This often happens when we believe we can do things without thinking.

 When you were learning to drive, you would have focused on every aspect of that task but now you can probably do it without thinking and that means you can hold a conversation or think about something else.
 You could say you are doing it on autopilot; it's become second nature.